Florida Drug Addiction

 Each year, more than 75 million people visit Florida for its sandy beaches, resorts and dozens of amusement parks and other entertainment features.
 More than 350,000 people pour into the state each year as permanent residents.
 This kind of constant movement through airports, cruise lines and interstates is just what drug traffickers need to cover their movements.

 With millions of people from every ethnic group in the world traveling through Florida’s airports, bus stations, railways and highways, drug traffickers can easily conceal themselves and their deadly cargo with little fear of detection.
 Travelers on cruise ships also bring drugs into the state, and, as in every other state, the U.S. Postal Service and package delivery services are unwitting couriers for drug traffickers.

 In ports in Miami, Tampa and Jacksonville, the constant movement of containers carrying cargo makes it very difficult to detect contraband.
-In Miami alone, more than 9 million tons of cargo pass through that seaport.
+In Miami alone, more than nine million tons of cargo pass through that seaport.
 In February 2009, customs officials selected a container that had just been shipped from Jamaica to Miami for a random inspection.
 That inspection found more than 3,400 pounds of marijuana hidden inside.